 Dandruff — not everyone who has fungal acne gets it, but the same fungus can be a contributing factor!

 A fungal breakout is often caused by pityrosporum, a naturally occurring type of fungus that lives on our skin.
-The yeast of the fungus can grow in pores in moist environments — you might accidentally nurture your fungi by exposing your skin to sweat and friction, pore-clogging ingredients (yep, pomade acne is a thing), or a humid climate.
+It can grow in pores in moist environments — you might accidentally nurture your fungi by exposing your skin to sweat and friction, pore-clogging ingredients (yep, pomade acne is a thing), or a humid climate.

 Start your free trial (plus shipping and handling)

 Here’s how to swipe left on this breakout:

 Do laundry.
-From your bedsheets to your undies, the first step to evicting fungal acne is to prevent the environment that makes them thrive.
-Sweat and product residue can build up on clothes — and bedclothes! — which helps fungus incubate.
+From your bedsheets to your undies, the first step to evicting fungal acne is to help prevent the environment that makes them thrive.
+Sweat and product residue can build up on clothes — and bedclothes! — which can help fungus incubate.

 Rinse off.
 Any time you break a serious sweat — like after a workout — take a quick shower and pat yourself dry with a towel (be gentle — friction may aggravate acne).
 Check your products for pore-clogging ingredients, which might be making your acne worse!

 Seek out zinc.
-Zinc pyrithione is the go-to ingredient for fighting fungal acne.
+Zinc pyrithione is one of the go-to ingredients for fighting fungal acne.
 It has antimicrobial properties that help to stop the growth of acne-causing fungus and bacteria.
 It’s also used in over-the-counter products for dandruff, seborrheic dermatitis, and psoriasis.